zarusz/SlimMessageBus/README.md

 > Note: It is also possible to avoid having to implement the interface `IConsumer<T>` (see [here](docs/intro.md#consumer)).

-The bus also supports request-response implemented via queues (or topics - depending on what the chosen transport provider supports).
+The bus also supports request-response implemented via queues, topics or in-memory - depending on the chosen transport provider.
 The sender side sends a request message:

 ```cs